 Jóhann graduated with a master's degree in guitar playing from Sigursveinn D. Kristinsson's music school in the spring of 2006 and subsequently studied creative music communication at the Iceland Academy of the Arts and graduated from there in 2015.
 He is studying masters in singing and instrument teaching at the Iceland Academy of the Arts and works as a music teacher at Sigursvein D. Kristinsson.
 He was a member of the band Kamp Knox who released the album A Tad ´65 in 2005.

-Brek is a new band that was formed in the autumn of 2018.
+Brek was formed in the autumn of 2018.
 The members of the band have since then tried to find their right sound and gave themselves time for that work.

 The emphasis is on combining the various influences from different styles of folk and popular music.
 The band also tries to find new and exciting ways to use the instruments to create a catchy and comfortable atmosphere, but also challenging.